dokku/dokku-solr/README.md

 - Change SOLR_DATABASE_SCHEME to the desired setting
 - Relink the service

+## Core settings

+You can configure the solr core adding files to `/solr` directory in your application.
+Fore example, files like `protwords.txt`, `solrconfig.xml` and other schema extra files.

 ## Disabling `docker pull` calls

 If you wish to disable the `docker pull` calls that the plugin triggers, you may set the `SOLR_DISABLE_PULL` environment variable to `true`.
 Once disabled, you will need to pull the service image you wish to deploy as shown in the `stderr` output.